 What is the legal age for gambling?

 You must be 21 or over to drink or gamble.
-Those under 21 can walk through the casino, but they cannot stand around the gaming areas.
+Those under 21 can walk through the casino, but they cannot stand around the gaming areas, even if accompanied by an adult.

 Can I go into a casino if I’m not staying there?

 Yes.
-You are encouraged to explore all the casinos.
-Feel free to also take advantage of other casino’s free parking and valet services.
+You are encouraged to explore all the casinos at any time.
+Feel free to also take advantage of other casino’s free parking and valet services if they are offered.
 Casinos really want you to visit them.

 What are the drinking laws in Las Vegas?

 You must be 21 or over to drink.
 Drinks are served and can be purchased 24 hours a day.
-You are also allowed to drink in the street and have an open container.
+Unlike most other cities, in Vegas you are allowed to drink in the street and have an open container.
 However, drunk driving is highly enforced and you will get a DUI if stopped by police.
 In addition, a server may choose not to serve you if they feel you have had too much to drink.
 Have fun, but be sure to drink responsibly.
+Stay safe!

 Are children permitted in the hotels and hotel shows?